Roskavaki/halo-conveyor/README.md

 4. Create a cube called `step_col` to be your collision mesh
 5. Create an Armature called "Armature" with a single bone called `root`
 6. Position the Armature at the exact same position as the BezierCircle
-7. Select any object in object mode and Click `Execute` to generate bones along the path with attached copies of the meshes.
+7. Select any object in object mode.
+8. Click `Execute` to generate bones along the path with attached copies of the meshes.
-8. Select the armature, go into Pose mode
+9. Select the armature, go into Pose mode
-9. Select one of the newly created bones, go to bone constraints, click "Animate Path".
+10. Select one of the newly created bones, go to bone constraints, click "Animate Path".
 You only need to do this once on one bone
-10. Play the animation to test it.
+11. Play the animation to test it.
-11. To give the machine a main body, create a mesh and parent it to the root bone.
+12. To give the machine a main body, create a mesh and parent it to the root bone.

 # Exporting to halo
 0. Follow the device machine tutorial on c20 to understand the process